MulQuaBio/MQB/_sources/intro.md

 ## About

 These notes have emerged from the development of content for modules on Biological Computing taught in various past and present courses at the
 Department of Life Sciences, Imperial College London.
-These courses include Year 1 & 2 Computational Biostatistics modules at the South Kensington Campus, the Computational Methods in Ecology and Evolution [(CMEE) Masters program](http://www.imperial.ac.uk/life-sciences/postgraduate/masters-courses/computational-methods-in-ecology-and-evolution/) at the Silwood Park Campus, the Quantitative Methods in Ecology and Evolution Centre for Doctoral Training ([QMEE CDT](https://www.imperial.ac.uk/qmee-cdt/)), and the training workshops of the [VectorBiTE RCN](http://vectorbite.org).
+These courses include Year 1 & 2 Computational Biostatistics modules at the South Kensington Campus, the Computational Methods in Ecology and Evolution [(CMEE) Masters program](http://www.imperial.ac.uk/life-sciences/postgraduate/masters-courses/computational-methods-in-ecology-and-evolution/) at the Silwood Park Campus, the Quantitative Methods in Ecology and Evolution Centre for Doctoral Training ([QMEE CDT](https://www.imperial.ac.uk/qmee-cdt/)), and the training workshops of the [VectorBiTE RCN](http://vectorbite.org) and [VBD Hub](https://vbdhub.org?utm_source=mulquabio.github.io).

 Different subsets of these notes will be covered in different courses.
 Please look up your respective course guidebooks/handbooks to determine when the modules covered in these notes are scheduled in your course.
 You will be given instructions about which sections are covered in your course.